data-kat/fire-perimeter-ros/README.md

 - color thresholding to identify flaming and burnt ('fire-affected') areas in each frame of the video
 - constructing a fire progressing array by combining the fire-affected areas from all frames into one array
 - analyze the fire progression array to calculate the rate and direction of fire spread

+The preprocessing steps that are necessary for running the algorithm are:

+1. Stabilize the video (eg. https://www.youtube.com/watch?v=X8s1kZ-HFww or the included Blender_video_stabilization_user_guide.docx)
+2. Georeference the video using ArcMap or other GIS software (eg. https://www.youtube.com/watch?v=PHtxbpboDro).
+For New Zealand, set the projection to New Zealand Transverse Mercator 2000 (NZTM2000)
+3. Downsample the video to the desired frame rate (python)
+4. Figure out HSV thresholds (python)

 ## 2. Segment out fire-affected area